 As we have mentioned before, “gender-neutral” places like the workplace will see men and women converge.

-Since expressions of power body language don’t come with gender labels, women who want to look powerful can mimic the power body language of men.
+Women who want to look powerful can mimic the power body language of men.

 However, that comes at the (high) cost of losing likability, femininity and, potentially, long term power.